Exploring the Best Chicago Street Art

 Pilsen

 Made by locally renowned artist Jeff Zimmerman, another installation worth seeing is “Increíbles las cosas a se ven,” or “Oh, the Things You’ll See.”
 This mural stretches the length of a building on 19th and Ashland.
-It details religious, social, and political elements of the families that live in the neighborhood.
+It details the religious, social, and political character of the families that live in the neighborhood.
 With the inspirational phrase, “Si, se puede,” which translates to, “Yes, you can,” this painting reminds anyone who sees it that anything is possible.

 Take Me There:

-Rebecca is a freelance writer with eight years of journalism experience.
-She recently graduated with a BA in Communications and a minor in journalism.
+Rebecca is a freelance writer over a decade of journalism experience.
+She graduated with a BA in Communications and a minor in journalism.
 She currently bartends in downtown Chicago and spends her free time exploring the city and making connections.